api-modeling/dagre/README.md

 This is a port of the [dagrejs/dagre](https://github.com/dagrejs/dagre) library that is built for ESM and with types support.
 This library has no significant changes to the logic of the library.

-**MuleSoft nor Salesforce is not association with the original authors of the library and does not provide support for it.**
+**MuleSoft nor Salesforce is not associated with the original authors of the library and does not provide support for it.**

 ## Usage